vegrex/fuzzy-tyrion/README.md

 - created tracking branch ohtu-lokaali
 - added folder viikko2 from tracking branch to master and committed
 - pushed master to origin and b (drunken-hipster)

+Week 5 Exercise 6 - tags
+- change one